mark-hahn/atom-feature-wiki/readme.md

 - Atom editor developers interested in getting started often ask for ideas.

 - Developers will work on a package only to find out that a package with similar features is in progress or already available.

+Modertion
+---

+The wiki will be moderated and contents may be edited for appearance or clarity.

 Questions?
 ---